It's a designer home, just recently built. Bedroom has floor to ceiling windows overlooking mountains covered in primary rain/cloud forests.

 There is a Saturday farmers market in Uvita or a Tuesday market in

 In general Costa Rica is very safe, however petty crimes do happen especially by the beaches or touristy areas.
 Do not bring any valuables to Costa Rica with you and especially do not bring them with you to the beach.
 Leave the glove department open to indicate it’s empty.

 If you do bring them there are lockers by the main park entrance.
 Carlos the kayaking outfitter rents them out.
 You can also park your car there for a fee.

-I highly recommend going up to Mt Chirripo, even if you do it as a whole day hike.
-Stay overnight at Rio Chirripo, in San Geraldo ask for Ori and Frank.
+I highly recommend going up to Mt Chirripo, even if you just do it as a whole day hike.
+Stay overnight at Rio Chirripo, in San Geraldo ask for Ori and Frank (amazing couple).
 An incredible place, stunning and full of positive energy!
 It's 1 1/4 hours from Uvita.

 The Animal Sanctuary moved to Dominical area.
 I spent one of the most memorable time at the sanctuary with 2 white face monkeys!

 Ask for Chris at the canopy tours and Mike at the Sanctuary and feel free to mention my name.